jaronson/simple_mail_parser/README.md

 ## Usage

-Use the class methods to parse emails and return an Email::Message object:
+Use the class methods to parse emails and return an Simplemail::Message object:

-    Email::Parser.message_from_string(content)
+    Simplemail::Parser.message_from_string(content)
-    Email::Parser.message_from_file(File.open('email.eml'))
+    Simplemail::Parser.message_from_file(File.open('email.eml'))

 Or, take the long approach and create a new parser

-    parser = Email::Parser.new
+    parser = Simplemail::Parser.new
     parser.content = File.read('email.eml')
     msg = parser.parse